AscendingPassage.com HOME PAGE.

 quarters during the day, ends at sunset.
 Every evening the lean

-fellahs receive the daily wage of their labour, and take themselves
+fellahs receive the daily wage of their labor, and take themselves

-off to sleep in the silent neighbourhood in their huts of mud; and the
+off to sleep in the silent neighborhood in their huts of mud.
+The

 iron gates are shut behind them.
 At night, except for the guards at